 What will teachers be using to instruct students?

 Middle and high school students will be doing their work through Schoology.
+Students in elementary schools will use Seesaw for their work.
 Parent Portal will still be available to you to check on your child's progress throughout the year.
 There may be times when teachers want to connect face to face "live" with students, so they may use Zoom to do that.

 How do students log in?